anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The ability to hold two competing thoughts in one's mind and still be able to function is the mark of a superior mind."</i>
+<i>"Don't ever be afraid to put yourself in a lesser position so that you can learn something from someone who knows more."</i>
 <br>
-<b>- F. Scott Fitzgerald</b>
+<b>- Steve Harvey</b>
 </blockquote>
 </p>